earenson/chatter-gatherer/README.md

 A small Python-based script to collect and display Twitter chats according to hashtag.

 ## Setup
+You'll first need to create a file called `config.ini` containing your Twitter API credentials.
+Use `sample.config.ini` as a reference.

 This script uses SQLite to store tweets, so the first thing you'll need to do is run `python db_init.py`.
 This will create the empty database necessary.

 ## Collecting Tweets